XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.10.1 Description

-Compute the maximum distance (in kilometers) traveled by a set of individuals in a TrajDataFrame.
+Compute the maximum distance (in kilometers) traveled by a set of individuals.
 The maximum distance is defined as the maximum distance between two data point for every individual.

 ##### 2.1.10.2 Arguments